VincentGuigui/colorPickerJS/README.md

 <div class="colorPicker" [attributes]>content</div>
 ```
 [attributes] are optional and can be used to customize the colorPicker (see below)
-	- (mandatory) for="idOfTheImage": id of the image to pick the color from
+- (mandatory) for="imageSelector": selector of the image to pick the color from
-	- (optional) trigger="idOfClickableElement": id of the element that will trigger the colorPicker"
+- (optional) trigger="clickableElementSelector": selector of the element that will trigger the colorPicker"
 - (optional) onchange="functionName": function to call when the color has been picked

 ## Recommended Integration: Only with HTML attributes
 You can integrate the colorPicker in your page with only HTML:
 ```
 <img id="img" src="image.jpg" />
 <button id="btn">Pick a color</button>
-<div class="colorPicker" for="img" trigger="btn" onchange="console.log(this.value)"></div>
+<div class="colorPicker" for="#img" trigger="#btn" onchange="console.log(this.value)"></div>
 ```

 ## Integration: with HTML attributes and JS handler